Wanuri Kahiu: Rusties

-Kahiu's co-written short story with Nnedi Okorafor, "RUSTIES", indulges a futuristic world.
+Kahiū's co-written short story with Nnedi Okorafor, "RUSTIES", indulges a futuristic world.
 The story tells the story of the relationship between a young girl and a traffic-directing robots.
 In an interview with Quartz, Kahiu says that creating images for African children is important to correct "being written out of our histories" and to hope for a future Africa.

 In June 2019, to mark the 50th anniversary of the Stonewall riots, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named her one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

 The Thing About Jellyfish film adaptation

-In April 2019, Kahiu and Millie Bobby Brown teamed up for a film adaptation of the YA novel The Thing About Jellyfish for Universal Studios.
-Kahiu is set to direct the film, which will be produced by Gigi Pritzker and Rachel Shane of MWM Studios, Bruna Papandrea, and Reese Witherspoon.
+In April 2019, Kahiū and Millie Bobby Brown teamed up for a film adaptation of the YA novel The Thing About Jellyfish for Universal Studios.
+Kahiū is set to direct the film, which will be produced by Gigi Pritzker and Rachel Shane of MWM Studios, Bruna Papandrea, and Reese Witherspoon.

 The Thing About Jellyfish, written by Ali Benjamin, is a debut novel about grief and wonder, which became a New York Times bestseller.

 Wild Seed film adaptation

-Wanuri Kahiu is also among writers who will be working on the adaptation of Octavia Butler's novel Wild Seed into a film, in a project by Amazon.
+Wanuri Kahiū is also among writers who will be working on the adaptation of Octavia Butler's novel Wild Seed into a film, in a project by Amazon.

 Wanuri, who will also be director of the Wild Seed series, will develop the script alongside Nigerian author Nnedi Okorafor.
 The show is produced by Viola Davis and Julius Tennon of JuVee Production.

 Once on This Island film adaptation

-In July 2020, it was announced that Wanuri Kahiu would direct the film adaptation of the Stephen Flaherty-Lynn Ahrens stage musical Once on This Island for Walt Disney Pictures and Marc Platt Productions from a screenplay by Jocelyn Bioh.
+In July 2020, it was announced that Wanuri Kahiū would direct the film adaptation of the Stephen Flaherty-Lynn Ahrens stage musical Once on This Island for Walt Disney Pictures and Marc Platt Productions from a screenplay by Jocelyn Bioh.
 It will be released on Disney+.